simondwall/terminal-markdown-runner/README.md

 - `language` can be set as usual
 - `id` setting an identifier to be able to run this specific cell (instead of only running everything under a heading)
-- `sesstion` lets you run multiple sessions of the same language in parallel without them interfering each other
+- `session` lets you run multiple sessions of the same language in parallel without them interfering each other
 - `file` determines where this code will be put when snipping (can be used with a number to write code out of order)

 ````markdown